 - Subsidies for poor people who cannot pay.

-The conventional wisdom has held that if one of those legs were cut off, the whole system would collapse.
-Now Trump has announced that he will cut off the first leg next year: the mandate that everyone must buy health insurance.
+This has been the conventional wisdom; if one of those legs were cut off, the whole system would collapse.
+Now Trump has announced that he will cut off the only unpopular leg next year: the mandate that everyone must buy health insurance.
 I had been thinking that that would destroy the health insurance market, but Dylan Scott had an insightful analysis that convinced me I’m probably wrong.
-That won’t kill Obamacare next year because the mandate hasn’t actually been working anyway.
-It is just too small and too easy to avoid to have been a significant leg of Obamacare.
+That won’t kill Obamacare next year because the mandate hasn’t actually been working as well as we thought it would.
+It is just too small and too easy to avoid to have been a big leg of support for Obamacare.
 Dylan says that,”In 2016, 6.5 million Americans paid an average fine of $70 for not being covered the year before” and Obama created numerous exemptions to help people avoid the mandate because it was so unpopular.
 It was just too small to do much lifting in the system.
 That also explains why Obamacare never achieved anything close to universal health insurance.
-Obamacare was going to get closer by ratcheting up the penalty over time and that would have made the mandate a more important part of our healthcare system, but now the mandate is already going away before it really had much effect.
+Obamacare was supposed to get closer to universal coverage by ratcheting up the penalty over time and that would have made the mandate a more important part of the healthcare system, but politicians became timid because it was not popular and now the mandate is going away before it had much effect.
 Eliminating it at this point will not have as much effect as I had thought because it was just so trivial to begin with.
-I had thought that the mandate must have been a big deal because it generated a large amount of controversy and negative press and it was the only part of Obamacare that was unpopular with a majority of Americans.
+I had thought that the mandate must have been a big deal because it generated such a large amount of controversy and negative press.
+It was the only part of Obamacare that was unpopular with a majority of Americans.

 I’m surprised that it is so unpopular given how trivially small it is.
-In comparison, the penalty is large in European universal systems and it is accepted there.
-They achieve universal health insurance in those systems (unlike with Obamacare) because they have huge penalties and few exemptions and that works to get people to buy insurance.
+In comparison, the penalty is large in European universal systems and it is accepted there because Europeans think people who don’t buy insurance are free riding on the hope of getting charity if they get an unexpected illness and everyone should take personal responsibility for funding a fair share of their own expected healthcare costs so they don’t burden the system with uncompensated expenses.
+Other rich nations achieve truly universal health insurance (unlike Obamacare) because they have huge penalties and few exemptions and that forces everyone to buy insurance.
 Uwe Reinhardt in Vox explains:

 When you do this as the Swiss or Germans do, you brutally enforce the mandate.
 You make young people sign up and pay.
 But we are too chicken to do that, so we allow people to stay out by doing two things: We give them a mandate penalty that is lower than the premium.
 And we tell them, If you’re really sick, we’ll take care of you anyhow.